kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 * These pods are expected to be retried quickly after the Workload Scheduling Cycle because their initial timestamps are preserved.
 This places them near the head of the active queue, minimizing the duration they remain in the "nominated but not assumed" state.
-* While higher-priority or long-standing pods might interleave and be scheduled before the gang pods, the overall window of time where these nominations are active is expected to be short enough to prevent severe degradation.
+* While higher-priority or long-standing (equal priority) pods might interleave and be scheduled before the gang pods, the overall window of time where these nominations are active is expected to be short enough to prevent severe degradation.